LLNL/conduit/src/docs/sphinx/tutorial_python_basics.rst

 Differences between C++ and Python APIs
 ----------------------------------------

-In Python, Node objects are referenced-counted containers that hold C++ Node pointers.
+In Python, Node objects are reference-counted containers that hold C++ Node pointers.
 This provides a Python API similar to using references in C++.
 However, you should be aware of some key differences.